 - make your content easily readable by the algorithm

 - create in-depth, broad coverage of your focus topics.

 Enter, topic clusters.
-These are groups of content that contain pillar pages that broadly cover your focus topics.
-They are, in turn, supported and linked to by pages that deeply cover topics related to your pillars.
+These are groups of content that contain pillar pages that cover your focus topics.
+They are, in turn, supported and linked to by pages that cover topics related to your pillars.
 Topic clusters give you breadth and depth in a way that’s easily navigated by both humans and search algos.

 HubSpot did an experiment showing how interlinked topic clusters resulted in better SERP rankings.
 It’s likely that the clusters made HubSpot’s content easier to crawl.
 That allowed the algorithm to quickly find the pages relevant to a query.

 The interlinked clusters signal breadth and depth of a topic.
 It can lead users through a seamless journey that answers their questions.
 After all, that’s the whole point of search.
 Getting those questions answered is called searcher task accomplishment.
 It contributes to higher ranking by increasing the authority of your pages.
 Every time a user visits and doesn’t bounce, that sends a positive signal to Google.